gausspy/gausspy/docs/method.rst

     :alt: alternate text

-    The top panel shows the same function used in
-    Fig. :num:`#curvature` but now random noise has been added to each channel.
+    The top panel shows the same function used in the first example figure, but now random noise has been added to each channel.
 In the bottom panel we show various estimates of the first derivative. :math:`\alpha=0` corresponds to the finite differences method, larger values of :math:`\alpha` makes the